 Maned Wolf (Chrysocyon brachyurus)

-Central and eastern Brazil, eastern Bolivia, Paraguay, northern Argentina and Uruguay.
+Range: The Maned Wolf lives in central and eastern Brazil, eastern Bolivia, Paraguay, northern Argentina and Uruguay.

 Diet: The Maned Wolf is an omnivore who will eat fruit, vegetables, and meat.
 50% of their diet in fact can be composed of the loberia, or “Wolf Fruit”.
 The maned wolf will also eat mice, birds, and other small animals which they use their ears to locate.